-It isn’t fall until you and the kids get lost in one of many NJ corn mazes.
-Advance tickets are recommended at most spots, so call ahead, or go online to get the exact details before you head out.
+It isn’t fall until you and the kids get lost in one of NJ’s many corn mazes.
+Advance tickets are recommended at most spots, so call ahead or go online to get the exact details before you head out.
 Think you’ve got what it takes to navigate one of these corn mazes?
-Here are the ones around the state to try.
+Here are the ones around the state to try:

 12550 Lacey Rd, Forked River

 Find your way through the corn maze, pick the perfect pumpkin and enjoy delicious treats while listening to live music during Fall Festival weekends.